GeoMOER/FORCE/docs/units/_unit00/unit00-04_command_line_basics.md

 ```
 cd home
 cd .. #To go one step up the directory
-cd ../../../ #To go multiple step up (shown here is three steps up)
+cd ../../../ #To go multiple steps up (shown here is three steps up)
 ```
-Creating a new folder
+Create a new folder

 ```
 mkdir /Desktop/FORCE #mkdir stands for make directory